Kimberly Thomas Rapp, Esq.

 In his current role as Asylum Advocate Emeritus, Dave has returned to volunteer status and provides ongoing support to the Immigrant Justice program in myriad ways, including conducting intake interviews with Asylum seekers, mentoring the current Asylum Program Coordinator, and generally spreading good will and cheer whenever he shows up.

 Kristina Harootun, Esq.

-Kristina Harootun is a Ford Foundation Post-Graduate Fellow after previously working at the Lawyers’ Committee as a summer Ford Fellow.
+Kristina Harootun is a Legal Fellow after previously working at the Lawyers’ Committee as a Ford Foundation Post-Graduate Fellow and a summer Ford Fellow.
 Kristina’s focus is on advancing racial justice through direct services and criminal law reform.
 Her work includes assisting with the Second Chance Legal Clinic and the Immigration Post-Conviction Relief Project.
 Kristina is a graduate of New York University School of Law.
 During law school, she interned with the American Civil Liberties Union’s National Office and the Legal Aid Society.